WeblateOrg/weblate/docs/user/checks.rst

 Trailing colon
 ~~~~~~~~~~~~~~

-Source and translated do not both end with a colon or the colon is not
+Source and translation do not both end with a colon or the colon is not
 correctly spaced.
 This includes spacing rules for languages like French or
 Breton.
 Colon is also checked in various language variants (Chinese or
 Japanese).